-Figure 5: Example of a fluence map discretization.
+Figure 5: Example of a fluence map discretization

 exactly 180 from each other can have a similar biological effect because rays will follow the same line, just entering the body from opposite directions.
 Despite its importance, the practical benefits of BOO are questionable.
 Research [RDV+19] suggests that an extensive BOO process offers only slight improvement over more straightforward strategies, like using equispaced beam angles.
 When using equispaced beams, it’s common to use an odd number of beams to avoid beams at exactly 180 having the same effect.
 Employing an odd number of beams is standard practice when utilizing equispaced beam arrangements.
 This approach avoids beams positioned at precisely 180 from each other, with similar clinical effects (as mentioned before).
 Therefore, this manuscript will assume the use of an odd number of equispaced beams and no further BOO.